 Alexandra was commissioned to write an account of the Silk Road expedition by Profile Books, ‘The Last Secrets of the Silk Road’ in 2003.
 She has also written extensively for magazines and newspapers on her various travels, and in 2009 presented a series of documentaries, ‘Horse People with Alexandra Tolstoy’, for BBC2 on societies that revolve around horses, namely Yakutia (Siberia), Andalucia and Montana.

-Alexandra is establishing a travel agency, to specialize in trips all over the former Russian Empire, including everything from riding in Kyrgyzstan to ‘Tolstoy tours’ of Moscow and Yasnaya Polyana, as well as ‘Silk Road’ tours of Uzbekistan.
+Alexandra is working in partnership with Ampersand Travel to curate trips all over the former Russian Empire, including everything from riding in Kyrgyzstan to ‘Tolstoy tours’ of Moscow and Yasnaya Polyana, as well as cultural tours of Moscow and St Petersburg.